eosnetworkfoundation/docs/docs/02_getting-started/03_smart-contract-development/04_data-persistence.md

 Our constructor will be responsible for initially setting up the contract.

-EOSIO contracts extend the *contract* class.
+Antelope contracts extend the *contract* class.
 Initialize our parent *contract* class with the code name of the contract and the receiver.
 The important parameter here is the `code` parameter which is the account on the blockchain that the contract is being deployed to.

 ```cpp
 addressbook(name receiver, name code, datastream<const char*> ds):contract(receiver, code, ds) {}